Who We Are

 NARR seeks to address the problems of limited visibility for radiation preparedness, confusion about roles and responsibilities in a radiological incident among partners, and the need for robust tools for practitioners in the field.

-- Establishing performance measures and guidelines
+- Advancement of national performance measures and guidelines

-- Building and sustaining long-term competencies
+- Building and sustainment of long-term competencies